• Home

 What are the side effects of antibiotics?

 So what exactly is it about antibiotics that make them so dangerous and they can only be prescribed by doctors?
 Firstly, you need to look at why they are given.
 Antibiotics treat a wide range of illnesses and infections, some of which can only be accurately diagnosed by a doctor.
-The doctor will have access to relevant information, such as the function of a patient’s liver and kidneys, severity of the infection and the patient’s medical history.
+The doctor will have access to relevant information, such as the function of a patient’s liver and kidneys, the severity of the infection and the patient’s medical history.
 He or she can then choose the appropriate treatment.
-It is the powerful effects and side-effects that are the key reason why antibiotics should be carefully prescribed.
+It is the powerful effects and side effects that are the key reason why antibiotics should be carefully prescribed.

-The side-effects of antibiotics can vary according to the type, but the most common side-effects include nausea and either diarrhoea or constipation.
+The side effects of antibiotics can vary according to the type, but the most common side effects include nausea and either diarrhoea or constipation.
 Less common effects can include allergic reactions of varying severity.
 They can sometimes destroy good bacteria in the body, leading to secondary infections like thrush.

 For many years, doctors would avoid prescribing antibiotics to pregnant women believing that they could cause foetal defects.
 However, recent Canadian research has shown that macrolides (a range of antibiotics used instead of allergy-inducing penicillin) are no longer considered to be detrimental to pregnant women.
 A study by the Quebec Pregnancy Cohort involving 135,839 pregnancies concluded that the risk of major foetal malformations is more likely to come from other medical issues rather than the antibiotics used to treat them.